webqit/webflo/README.md

 > **Note**
 > <br>Considering the vanilla approach for your baisc UI?
 You probbably should!
 Low tooling budgets are a win in this case, and bare DOM manipulations are nothing to feel guilty of!
 (You may want to keep all of that JS in an external JS file to make your HTML tidy.)

+Where your application UI is nothing basic, you would benefit from using OOHTML features in HTML and on the DOM!
+(Documents created by Webflo are OOHTML-ready by default.)
+Here, you are able to write reactive UI logic, namespace-based HTML, HTML modules and imports, etc.